-Do not remove all the soiled newspaper, but leave some and spread fresh paper on top.
-This will leave a scent which will remind your puppy where to ‘go potty’ next time.
+Do not remove all the soiled newspaper, but leave some and spread the fresh paper on top.
+This will leave a scent that will remind your puppy where to ‘go potty next time.

 Taking your puppy outside to relieve himself should be done at regular times throughout the day.
 Remember that he will want to relieve himself about 15 minutes after eating or drinking, but sometimes the urge comes on a lot sooner.
 Best to take him outside as soon as you are sure he has finished.

 Dachshunds were bred for digging in the ground to hunt.
-If you have a beautiful garden that you don’t want disturbed, you will need to train your dachshund puppy not to dig.
+If you have a beautiful garden that you don’t want to be disturbed, you will need to train your dachshund puppy not to dig.